SF-WDI-LABS/mongoose-embedded-exercises/README.md

 1. List all the foods.

 1. List all the ingredients in the food you created.
+Hint: see the story/creator example in the [mongoose `populate` documentation](http://mongoosejs.com/docs/populate.html).